Nearby Stars In The Alpha Centauri System Could Be ‘Friendly To Life,’ Finds Chandra Study

 The results show that Alpha Cen A — which NASA states “is a near twin of our sun in almost every way, including age” — actually emits less X-ray radiation than the sun.
 This means that, if there are any planets orbiting this star, they’re much better off in terms of radiation exposure than the planets close to the sun.

-At the same time, its somewhat smaller and dimmer companion star, Alpha Cen B, was found to bombard the habitable zone around it where hidden planets might be lurking with slightly more radiation than the sun normally gives off.
+At the same time, its somewhat smaller and dimmer companion star, Alpha Cen B, was found to bombard the habitable zone around it, where hidden planets might be lurking with slightly more radiation than the sun normally gives off.

 As NASA points out, the X-ray dose blasting off of Alpha Cen B is higher than that of the sun by only a factor of five.